ploomber/sql/docs/mini-projects/recommendation-system/setting-up-poetry.md

 # Allow only 2.0.5 version
 poetry add pendulum==2.0.5
 ```
+To learn more about managing packages with Poetry, visit https://python-poetry.org/docs/cli/.

 In the next section, we will learn how to set up a Ploomber pipeline to build a movie recommendation system.